AleksAndPowershell/PSforkbomb/README.md

 # PSFB2 & PSFB3
 PSFB is short for PowerShell ForkBomb.
 A forkbomb is a DoS attack in the form of a software which is remotely or directly deployed on the victims mahcine.
 It is coded for windows 10.
 PSFB3 quietly detonates while PSFB2 taunts the victim before deploying.
+The software passes all basic anti-virus scans as it is small and exists only using pre downloaded powershell commands.
+Be cautious when handling as it will detonate when double clicked and you wil not know until your computer crashes.